davidtchiu/davidtchiu.github.io/teaching/cs455/proj/index.md

 - And more!
 You have a good amount of freedom to propose anything, as long as it's related to database systems.
 It just needs to satisfy the *novelty* and *significant implementation* requirements.

-#### Importance of Team Buy-in
-I strongly recommend that the team comes to a consensus on the project vision, so that everyone is equally invested in taking ownership.
-Project visions borne out of one or two students generally doesn't work well.
-Something like this has happened in the very recent past...
-A student was really into Pokemon cards.
-They convinced the rest of their team members to write a web app to organize all the Pokemon cards in the world, and so that users can manage which cards they own and even trade them and battle each other.
-Other teammates didn't understand how the battles were played out, which was more complicated than they first thought, but went along with it anyway.
-The other members were never really invested enough to stay motivated to work on the project, and let's just say that it didn't end well.

-#### Important Dates
-- Team preferences due: TBD
-- Team assignments (David): TBD
-- Proposal submission deadline: TBD
-- Presentation / demo: Last week
-- Scrum logs and check-ins: weekly, ongoing
-- Code submission: Finals week

 #### Project Proposal Requirements